aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

    - that leaves only the following five for individual memorization: 6 &times; 7 = 42, 6 &times; 8 = 48, 7 &times; 7 = 49, 7 &times; 8 = 56, and 8 &times; 8 = 64.
    - NB: 12 times table may be omitted from memorization.
 - multiplication procedure with only one single digit counting number
-- multiplication procedure with no single digit counting numbers
+- multiplication procedure with both operands as multiple digit counting numbers

+Ways to teach division
+- divison whose divisor is less than 10, and whose dividend is less than 10 times of divisor.
+- division whose dividend is less than 10 times of divisor, but whose divisor can be 10 or more.
+- division procedure with no restriction on divisor or dividend.

 Ways to teach decimal number procedures: